ApolloLegacy/LuAA/README.md

 LuAA was developed for several reasons:

-- To be the first ever Nintendo DS homebrew engine that works with an embedded file system.
+- To be the first ever Nintendo DS homebrew game engine that works with an embedded file system.
 - To aid the existing adventure game community with another platform they can migrate their work to (Nintendo DS).
 - To test the extensibility and stability of the <a href="https://github.com/microlua">MicroLua</a> platform.